amperity/amperity-docs/amperity_datagrid/source/validate_inputs.rst

 .. validate-inputs-review-reports-start

 The list of input validation reports that will be available in your tenant depends on the outcomes of running the validations.
-Each report is available from the **Notifications** pane.
+Each report is available from the **Input validations report** that will appear in the **Recent activity** pane after the reports are complete.

 .. validate-inputs-review-reports-end